informatics-isi-edu/ermrest/user-doc/annotation.md

 Supported _context_ names:

 - `"entry"`: Any data-entry presentation context, i.e. when prompting the user for input column values.
-  - `"edit"`: A sub-context of `entry` that only applies to editing existing resources.
+  - `"entry/edit"`: A sub-context of `entry` that only applies to editing existing resources.
-  - `"create"`: A sub-context of `entry` that only applies to creating new resources.
+  - `"entry/create"`: A sub-context of `entry` that only applies to creating new resources.
 - `"record"`: Any detailed record-level presentation context.
 - `"filter"`: Any data-filtering control context, i.e. when prompting the user for column constraints or facets.
 - `"compact"`: Any compact, tabular presentation of data from multiple entities.